-Financial Reporting Standard No. 44 New Zealand Additional Disclosures (FRS-44) sets out New Zealand-specific disclosures for entities that have adopted New Zealand equivalents to International Financial Reporting Standards (NZ IFRSs).
+Financial Reporting Standard No. 44 New Zealand Additional Disclosures (FRS-44) sets out New Zealand-specific disclosures for entities that have adopted NZ IFRS.
 The Standard supports the objective of harmonising financial reporting standards in Australia and New Zealand.

 Main features of the Standard